apache/spark/docs/running-on-kubernetes.md

   <td>(none)</td>
   <td>
     Path to the client key file for authenticating against the Kubernetes API server from the driver pod when requesting executors.
-This file must be located on the submitting machine's disk, and will be uploaded to the driver pod.
+This file must be located on the submitting machine's disk, and will be uploaded to the driver pod as a Kubernetes secret.
 Specify this as a path as opposed to a URI (i.e. do not provide a scheme).
-If this is specified, it is highly recommended to set up TLS for the driver submission server, as this value is sensitive information that would be passed to the driver pod in plaintext otherwise.
+    In client mode, use <code>spark.kubernetes.authenticate.clientKeyFile</code> instead.
   </td>
 </tr>
 <tr>